-You can create new departments and locations in One Identity Manager based on user account department and location data.
-Furthermore, departments, and locations are assigned to employees of the user accounts as primary department and primary location.
+Automatic creation of departments and locations based on user account information assigned to employees of the user accounts as primary department and primary location.
 These employees can obtain their company resources through these assignments if One Identity Manager is configured correspondingly.